astronomer/docs/software/install-aws-standard.md

   # Name of secret containing TLS certificate
   tlsSecret: astronomer-tls

+  # By default, the first user to log in to your installation is given System Admin permissions.
+  # Configure this value to instead have a single root user that is responsible for inviting the first members of your
+  # team to Astronomer Software.
+# rootAdmin:
+    # username:

   # Enable privateCaCerts only if your enterprise security team
   # generated a certificate from a private certificate authority.
   # Create a generic secret for each cert, and add it to the list below.